 First published in Pearson’s Magazine (with six illustrations by G. Montbard) and McClure’s Magazine, both April 1896.
+The original, illustrated publication in Pearson’s Magazine is here.

 First collected in the Barrack Room Ballads section of 17 poems in The Seven Seas, November 1896; then Inclusive Verse 1919 and Definitive Verse 1940; Sussex Edition Vol. 33, page 133; Burwash Edition, Vol. 26.
 In the ORG it is numbered 666.